QUBIP/qryptotoken/docs/test-with-firefox.md

 ## Interoperability testing with CloudFlare

-As of this writing, CloudFlare deployed support for PQ/T hybrid key exchange on most of its user-facing servers.
+As of this writing, CloudFlare has deployed support for PQ/T hybrid key exchange on most of its user-facing servers.
 They also offer a landing page at <https://pq.cloudflareresearch.com/> to test your connection.
+(Note that although the connections to the QUBIP and OQS test sites use the `qryptotoken` token and will fail if it's not configured correctly, a connection to the Cloudflare site can succeed with Firefox Nightly's built-in X25519MLKEM768, which is independent of qryptotoken.)

 As of now, PQC authentication is not deployed, so these connections are protected against HNDL attacks, but not against an attacker that today had